centrica-engineering/nucleus-docs/docs/components/ns-timeline-event.md

 * Gives a top-level overview of the process

-* It's clear to understand and mangages expectations by showing the current situation to the user
+* It's clear to understand and manages expectations by showing the current situation to the user

 ## Principles to follow